 We believe that all children have the right to be involved in making decisions and exercising choice.
-In most lessons, our children are involved in monitoring and reviewing their individual progress through the use of layered targets.
 We endeavour to involve all children fully (if age appropriate) by encouraging them to:

-- providing all information in an accessible way for parents with English as and Additional Language share their views about their education and learning - identify their own needs and how they learn best - share in individual target setting across the curriculum so that they know what their targets are and why they have them - monitor their success at achieving the targets on their SEND Support Plan - create a One Page Profile (which will be updated termly) of their likes, dislikes, family, friends, strengths, needs and aspirations.
+- identify their own needs and how they learn best - share in individual target setting across the curriculum so that they know what their targets are and why they have them - monitor their success at achieving the targets on their SEND Support Plan - create a One Page Profile (which will be updated termly) of their likes, dislikes, family, friends, strengths needs and aspirations.

-Request for statutory education, health and care assessment
+Request for statutory Education, Health and Care assessment